simulot/immich-go/readme.md

 * **Taking Out Your Photos:**
   * Choose the ZIP format when creating your takeout for easier import.
   * Select the largest file size available (50GB) to minimize the number of archive parts.
-  * Download all parts on your computer
+  * Download all parts to your computer.

 * **Importing Your Photos:**
   * If your takeout is in ZIP format, you can import it directly without needing to unzip the files first.